Posted by Whitley Clifton | January 10, 2019 11:07 am

 by TROUP BRINSON

-Oconee Fall Line Technical College (OFTC) President Dr. Lloyd Horadan is pleased to announce the students on the president’s and the dean’s list for the 2018 spring semester.
+Oconee Fall Line Technical College (OFTC) President Dr. Lloyd Horadan is pleased to announce the students on the president’s and the dean’s list for the 2018 fall semester.

 To be eligible for the president’s list, OFTC students must maintain a GPA of 3.5 or higher with a course load of at least 12 credit hours during the semester.
 To be eligible for the dean’s list, students must maintain a 3.0 … Read More